gtw123/OpusSolver/README.md

 * To generate a solution for a puzzle, simply run `OpusSolver.exe <path to the .puzzle file>`.
 This will create a corresponding `.solution` file in the current directory.
 * You can also give it multiple files or directories to run on.
 * For other options, run `OpusSolver.exe` with no arguments.
-* If you're unable to build libverify, you can still run OpenSolver without automatic verification by using `OpusSolver.exe --noverify`

 ## FAQ